shaonghosh/GWXtreme/docs/index.rst

-* **From piecewise values:** The fourth way one can compute the bayes-factor is by supplying the pressure, and gammas of a neutron star for the given equation of state.
+* **From piecewise values:** The fourth way one can compute the bayes-factor is by supplying the pressure and gammas of a neutron star for the given equation of state.
 To invoke this method the user needs to supply the equation of state as a list of log_p0_SI, g1, g2, and g3 values.